Losing a loved one is never easy.

 - What happens if you cannot afford a funeral in Canada?

-If there is no estate or the estate is not large enough to cover funeral expenses and you did not contribute to the Canada Pension Plan (CPP), the municipal or provincial government may cover the cost.
-The local government can help the family organize a basic funeral service by paying for a casket and cemetery (or cremation fees).
+If there is no estate or the estate is not large enough to cover funeral costs and you did not contribute to the Canada Pension Plan (CPP), the municipal or provincial government may cover the funeral costs.
+The local government can help the family organize a basic funeral homes service by paying for a casket and cemetery (or direct cremation costs).

 - How much does the Canadian government pay for a funeral?